mo65535/install-on-CN/README.md

 ```

 After adding a new executable to a folder in the PATH, the shell must be
-notified, so it finds the proper executable.
+notified or it may not see the executable.
 This can be done with

 ```bash
 source ~/.cshrc_linux